-Students are encouraged to promptly report claims or incidences of bullying, intimidation, harassment, sexual harassment, or any other prohibited conduct to the Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, a Complaint Manager, or any employee with whom the student is comfortable speaking.
+Students are encouraged to promptly report claims or incidents of bullying, intimidation, harassment, sexual harassment, or any other prohibited conduct to the Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, a Complaint Manager, or any employee with whom the student is comfortable speaking.
 A student may choose to report to an employee of the student's same gender.

-Reports under this policy will be considered a report under Board policy 2:260, Uniform Grievance Procedure, and/or Board policy 2:265, Title IX Sexual Harassment Grievance Procedure.
-The Nondiscrimination Coordinator and/or Complaint Manager shall process and review the report according to the appropriate grievance procedure.
+Reports under this policy will be considered a report under Board policy 2:260, Uniform Grievance Procedure, and/or Board policy 2:265, Title IX Grievance Procedure.
+The Nondiscrimination Coordinator and/or Complaint Manager or designee shall process and review the report according to the appropriate grievance procedure.
 The Superintendent shall insert into this policy the names, office addresses, email addresses, and telephone numbers of the District's current Nondiscrimination Coordinator and Complaint Managers.
 The Nondiscrimination Coordinator also serves as the District's Title IX Coordinator.

 Nondiscrimination Coordinator:

-Principal, Ridgewood High School

 Name

-7500 West Montrose Avenue, Norridge IL

-60706
+Eric Lasky, Principal

 Address

-Phone: 708-453-4242 Extension: 1237

-Complaint Managers:

-Assistant Principal, Ridgewood High School Name

-7500 West Montrose Avenue, Norridge, IL 60706
+7500 W. Montrose Ave Norridge, IL 60706 i

-Telephone

-708-456-4242 Extension: 1411

-Dean, Ridgewood High School Name

-7500 West Montrose Avenue, Norridge IL 60706

-Telephone 708-456-4242 Extension: 1242
+Telephone 708-456-4242 Ext 1237

+Complaint Managers: Name Name Agnes Stankiewicz, Asst Principal Ryan Goldflies, Dean of Students Address Address 7500 W Montrose Ave Norridge, IL 60706 7500 W Montrose Ave Norridge, IL 60706 Telephone 708-456-4242 Ext 1245 Telephone 708-456-4242 Ext 1242